 External Ids for THRAP3 Gene

 GeneCards Summary for THRAP3 Gene

 THRAP3 (Thyroid Hormone Receptor Associated Protein 3) is a Protein Coding gene.
-Among its related pathways are PEDF Induced Signaling.
-GO annotations related to this gene include poly(A) RNA binding and transcription coactivator activity.
-An important paralog of this gene is CXorf23.
+Diseases associated with THRAP3 include Telangiectatic Osteogenic Sarcoma and Pseudosarcomatous Fibromatosis.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity.
+An important paralog of this gene is BCLAF1.